 Prior to stringing your lacrosse head, make sure that you have visited our lacrosse stringing knot tutorials to familiarize yourself with the choices.
 When stringing a lacrosse head sidewall, start off by preparing your nylon sidewall string by tying a double overhand lacrosse knot.
 Personally, I prefer to string both sides of my lacrosse head at the same time.
 If you’re following this tutorial, I suggest you do the same.
 Stringing both sides of the lacrosse head at the same time is beneficial for many reasons such as: Stringing your sidewalls separately can mean different tensions that you’ll have to correct later.
 Your more prone to making mistakes on one of the sidewalls when you string them separately.
 The channel of your lacrosse stick is more likely to be uneven.

-- Attach Lacrosse Mesh to the Sidewall of Lacrosse Head
+Attach the Lacrosse Mesh to the Sidewall of the Lacrosse Head

 The purpose of skipping holes in the lacrosse sidewall is to pull the mesh down for a tighter effect in certain areas.